 How does one defend themselves in a protective order matter?
 If the allegations are false, the answer is usually to make use of the rules of evidence, forcing the other side to actually meet their burden of proof.
 They must show up with their witnesses that are going to testify on their behalf, and objecting to evidence that is inadmissible.
 Assuming the allegations are false, then the great likelihood is that the other side will be unable to meet their burden of proof if the respondent is defended by competent counsel.

 For more information on Specifics Of A Child Protective Order, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.